 The system will automatically control recirculation.
-However, pressing the Recirculation Control button will put the system in recirculation made.
-This can be used when outside lation mode.
+However, pressing the Recirculation Control button will put the system in recirculation mode.
 This can be used when outside conditions such as smoke, odors, dust, or high humidity are present.
 Activating recirculation will cause the LED in the control button to illuminate.